CentraCare—St. Cloud Hospital

 Clinical Training Opportunities

 We aim to tailor the training experience to meet the individual training needs and interests of the fellow.
 Flexible rotation selection offers opportunities for breadth of experiences, as well as specialization with populations of interests.
 Supervision plans are created to support a Fellow in their individual trainee needs, as well as ensuring that they meet all professional competencies needed for licensure requirements in the State of Minnesota.
-We offer two different training tracks with multiple opportunities for specialization.
+We offer three different training tracks with multiple opportunities for specialization.
 (PDF)

 Both formative (evaluation and feedback provided throughout the year), as well as summative (integrated overview of skills at program completion) evaluations are provided as part of the fellowship training program.
 We utilize a competency-based training model (PDF), reflected in a competency-based measure of fellow skills with clear behavioral anchors.
 More detailed information on our fellow evaluation processes can reviewed at Review more detailed information on our fellow evaluation processes.
 (PDF)

-Adult Clinical Fellowship
+Adult Clinical Fellowship Track

+The adult clinical fellow may have opportunities to specialize in sexual and gender medicine, sleep medicine, integrated behavioral health, disordered eating, trauma-focused treatment (i.e., Internal Family Systems), as well as outpatient therapy for diverse patient populations and comprehensive and/or focused (i.e., bariatric evaluations) psychological assessments in our outpatient clinic, partial hospitalization program, and inpatient mental health unit.
 Fellows who seek to specialize in providing care to our LGBTQ+ patients, would work with CentraCare Sexual and Gender Medicine clinic staff to provide psychological support to patients with a wide range of gender and sexual diversities.
 This includes but is not limited to providing mental health services to our LGBTQ+ patients, gender affirming therapy, partner and family therapy and support groups.
 Fellows would be trained in completing culturally sensitive diagnostic assessments for gender dysphoria and any co-occurring mental and chemical health conditions.
-Fellows may have the opportunity to evaluate for surgical readiness and/or to help adolescents and their families obtain the eligibility and readiness criteria as outlined in the WPATH Standards of Care, 7th Edition for adolescents seeking hormone therapy.
+Fellows may have the opportunity to evaluate surgical readiness and/or to help adolescents and their families obtain the eligibility and readiness criteria as outlined in the WPATH Standards of Care, 8th Edition for adolescents seeking hormone therapy.

 Child and Adolescent Clinical Fellowship